sociomantic-tsunami/neptune/doc/library-contributor.rst

 Patch Releases
 ..............

-If fixed problem can be clearly described in one short sentence, descriptions of bug fixes do not need to be added to the ``relnotes`` folder.
-Instead, the titles of bug fix pull requests will be used to generate the release notes for a patch release.
-It is thus important to choose a clear and descriptive name for PRs containing bug fixes.
+For patch releases, a list of all fixed issues will additionally be appended to the release notes.
+The title of the bug fix pull request is used for this, so it is important to choose a clear and descriptive name for PRs containing bug fixes.

-At the same time if fixed bug is non-trivial it is encouraged to write detailed release notes similar to ones in minor releases.
-Such notes should include explanation of fixed bug and how could it possibly affect applications.
-Bugfix release notes use ``<name>.bug.md`` file name format.